 Bonuses help engage employees and boost productivity.
 Before issuing bonuses, review your business strategy to help determine where bonuses may help you achieve your business goals.

 The granting of bonuses that are not necessarily planned is an advantage for the company but also for its managers.
-Indeed, the unexpected arrival of a financial advantage is experienced for employees as an additional motivation.
+Indeed, the unexpected arrival of financial advantage is experienced for employees as an additional motivation.
 These financial advantages tend to develop in the employee an attachment to the company.
-This financial compensation illustrates work “more than good” carried out by employees, the company expects its salaried staff to carry out the work correctly, but can highlight work carried out beyond the objectives set upstream.
+This financial compensation illustrates work “more than good” carried out by employees, the company expects its salaried staff to carry out the work correctly, but can highlight work carried out beyond the objectives set-upstream.

 These bonuses also help to develop a feeling of attachment to the company among employees.
 Therefore, if a hard blow hits the company, the company manager can count on the salaried staff who will then be keen to save the company.